Onyx-Protocol/Onyx/docs/core/get-started/sdk.md

 ## Ruby

 The Ruby SDK is available [via Rubygems](https://rubygems.org/gems/chain-sdk).
 Make sure to use the most recent version whose major and minor components (`major.minor.x`) match your version of Chain Core.
-Ruby 2 is required.
+Ruby 2.1 or greater is required.

 For most applications, you can simply add the following to your `Gemfile`: